Amanda Roth Block: Figural and landscape lithography

 A lithographer of some renown – Block taught stone lithography at John Herron for a number of years—the artist felt very comfortable in printmaking.
 Her press was for two decades the only private lithograph press in the state of Indiana, donated to John Herron for her students upon her retirement.

 Eschewing the often blocky and repetitive style of her contemporaries, not interested in the facile or geometrical designs running through the art of the day, Block's prints fall vaguely into two categories.
 Figural art and landscape art, the two most common themes throughout all her work.
-Of the two, the figural pieces sing most loudly to us today.
+Of the two, the figural pieces sing connect with today's art perception.
 A lover of beauty, it is the female form that most stimulated Amanda's sensibilities.
 Broad swaths of color force the viewer to confront the subject on her own terms.
-These are real women, with real feelings.
+These are realistic representations of women, with raw feelings.

 Block's editions are small, seldom more than a dozen prints per edition.
 Often however, each print required a dozen or more printings to layer the colors one upon the other, finally realizing the image Amanda required.
 Her washes are finely controlled and the juxtaposition between wash and line builds a tension that adds a third dimension to the effect.